-- our organization; - calculating our NAV (including the cost and expenses of any independent valuation firms); - expenses incurred by MCC Advisors payable to third parties, including agents, consultants or other advisers, in monitoring our financial and legal affairs and in monitoring our investments and performing due diligence on our prospective portfolio companies; - interest payable on debt, if any, incurred to finance our investments; - the costs of all offerings of common stock and other securities, if any; - the base management fee and any incentive fee; - · distributions on our shares; - administration fees payable under our administration agreement; - the allocated costs incurred by MCC Advisors in providing managerial assistance to those portfolio companies that request it; - amounts payable to third parties relating to, or associated with, making investments; - transfer agent and custodial fees; - registration fees and listing fees; - U.S. federal, state and local taxes; - independent director fees and expenses; - costs of preparing and filing reports or other documents with the SEC; - the costs of any reports, proxy statements or other notices to our stockholders, including printing costs; - · our fidelity bond; - · directors and officers/errors and omissions liability insurance, and any other insurance premiums;

-- indemnification payments; - direct costs and expenses of administration, including audit and legal costs; and - all other expenses reasonably incurred by us or MCC Advisors in connection with administering our business, such as the allocable portion of overhead under our administration agreement, including rent and other allocable portions of the cost of certain of our officers and their respective staffs (including travel expenses).
+- our organization; - calculating our NAV (including the cost and expenses of any independent valuation firms); - expenses incurred by MCC Advisors payable to third parties, including agents, consultants or other advisers, in monitoring our financial and legal affairs and in monitoring our investments and performing due diligence on our prospective portfolio companies; - interest payable on debt, if any, incurred to finance our investments; - the costs of all offerings of common stock and other securities, if any; - the base management fee and any incentive fee; - distributions on our shares; - administration fees payable under our administration agreement; - the allocated costs incurred by MCC Advisors in providing managerial assistance to those portfolio companies that request it; - amounts payable to third parties relating to, or associated with, making investments; - transfer agent and custodial fees; - registration fees and listing fees; - U.S. federal, state and local taxes; - independent director fees and expenses; - costs of preparing and filing reports or other documents with the SEC; - the costs of any reports, proxy statements or other notices to our stockholders, including printing costs; - indemnification payments; - · direct costs and expenses of administration, including audit and legal costs; and all other expenses reasonably incurred by us or MCC Advisors in connection with administering our business, such as the allocable portion of overhead under our administration agreement, including rent and other allocable portions of the cost of certain of our officers and their respective staffs (including travel expenses).